Why Choose Me?

 Every shearer has his/her own approach and personality.
 Some shearers are incredibly fast and efficient.
 When you have hundreds of animals, this is the shearer you want.
 Some shearers travel in teams of 3 and 4.
 If you have a larger flock and are unable to provide on-farm help, this is the team you want.
 Some shearers are just starting out and want to be given a chance for experience – maybe you’d like to help with that.
 I’ve trained a few young folks and am always glad to refer them – because I know they are kind and will do a good job.

-Here are things to think about when hiring a shearer:
+Here are things to think about when hiring a shearer (please see more detailed article “10 Points to Consider When Hiring a Shearer“

-• Assistants.
+- Assistants.
 Even if the shearer is good, is his/her assistant?
-This person is just as important, especially when it comes to llamas and alpacas, because the assistant is providing both muscle and a (we hope) good and calm attitude while holding the animals.
+This person is just as important, especially when it comes to llamas and alpacas, because the assistant is providing both muscle and should present a good and calm attitude while holding the animals.

-• Personality.
-Can you get along well with the shearer?
-Communication is really important.
+- Personality.
+Can you get along well with the shearer and is communication clear?

-• Availability.
+- Availability.
 Be aware that the best shearers are booked up months in advance.
-Someone who is ready to come to you the next day doesn’t have enough business – please be careful.
+Someone who is ready to come to you the next day is either magically in your area (and this DOES happen) and able to fit you in…. or doesn’t have enough business – please be careful.
 Most shearers work in geographical chunks, spending a certain amount of time in each region.
 It’s best to try to schedule early in the year, but if you call during the high season (April/May), you may find someone who can fit you in.
 Be patient.
 Shearers are on the road all the time and exhausted most of the time, so it may take a few days to return a text or email or phone call.